 Founded in 1974, Quincy Recycle solves waste stream problems for manufacturers and other industrial customers.
 A relentless focus on efficiencies and providing bottom-line solutions for our customers has fueled our growth.

-Currently we have six locations in four Midwestern states.
+Currently we have five locations in four Midwestern states.
 We recycle and broker paper, plastics, e-waste, and food waste, and provide related services including secure destruction of documents, hard drives, and other sensitive materials.

 The solidly Midwestern roots of Quincy Recycle, based in the historic Mississippi River town of Quincy, Ill., date back to the early 1970s.
 Keith Stokes, Bryan’s father, was hired in 1974 by an absentee owner to manage the struggling company.
 Using his operations expertise, Keith pulled the company out of debt and eventually purchased the business in 1976.